 Moreover, there is a perception among certain investors that the economic or financial conditions of Central and Eastern European countries influence the economic or financial conditions of Poland, and that financial assets of Central and Eastern European countries may be treated as the same "asset class" by foreign investors.
 As a result, investors may reduce their investments in Polish financial assets due to deteriorating economic or financial conditions in other countries of Central and Eastern Europe, e.g., Ukraine.
 Specifically, the devaluation or depreciation of any of the currencies in Central and Eastern Europe could impair the strength of PLN.
 A depreciation of PLN against foreign currencies may make it more difficult for the Group's, including the Bank's customers to repay their obligations denominated in a foreign currency, which could also have a material adverse effect on the Bank's business, financial condition and results of operations.
-The financial problems faced by the Bank's customers could also adversely affect the Bank's business, financial condition and results of operations.
-Market turmoil and economic deterioration could adversely affect the respective liquidity, businesses and/or financial conditions of the Bank's borrowers, which could in turn impair the Bank's loan portfolio and other financial assets and result in decreased demand for the Bank's products.
-In an environment of significant market turmoil, economic deterioration and increasing unemployment, coupled with declining consumer spending, the value of assets collateralising the Bank's secured loans could also decline significantly.
+Market turmoil and economic deterioration could adversely affect the respective liquidity, businesses and/or financial conditions of the Bank's borrowers, which could in turn impair the the Bank's loan portfolio and other financial assets and result in decreased demand for the Bank's products.
+In an environment of significant market turmoil, economic deterioration could with declining consumer spending, the value of assets collateralising the Bank's secured loans could also decline significantly.